 Scouting is a well-rounded program that positively affects every area of a child's life.

 Scouting encourages youth to achieve a deeper appreciation of others, including peers, parents, and other adults.
-Early in their Scouting experience, boys and girls learn the value of serving others.

 How Scouting Works